[Removed Amazon links, support Book Depository instead]

-Many modern Muslims claim that surah 17:1 claims Mohammed himself visited the furthest mosque in the middle of the night, which, they now claim, was in Jerusalem.
+Many modern Muslims claim that surah 17:1 claims Mohammad himself visited the furthest mosque in the middle of the night, which, they now claim, was in Jerusalem.

 “Exalted is He who took His Servant by night from al-Masjid al-Haram to al-Masjid al- Aqsa, whose surroundings We have blessed, to show him of Our signs.
 Indeed, He is the Hearing, the Seeing.”

-So how did the Prophet travel 1234 kilometres from Mecca to Jerusalem, and back, in the middle of the night?
-The “mosque” was obviously a Christian church, there was no record of any Saracen temples being erected until after the Saracen conquest decades after Mohammed’s death.
-While there are no further details in the Quran of this miraculous night visit, their evidence is found in the sunnah, the recorded saying of the Prophet.
+So how did the Prophet travel 1234 kilometers from Mecca to Jerusalem, and back, in the middle of the night?
+The “mosque” was obviously a Christian church, there was no record of any Saracen temples being erected until after the Saracen conquest decades after Mohammad’s death.
+While there are no further details in the Quran of this miraculous night visit, their evidence is found in the Sunnah, the recorded saying of their prophet.

-So, all of today’s violence by Muslims trying to gain control of Jerusalem and surrounds is based on this evidence that Mohammed did in fact visit Jerusalem.
+So, all of today’s violence by Muslims trying to gain control of Jerusalem and surrounds is based on this evidence that Mohammad did in fact visit Jerusalem.

 It is narrated on the authority of Anas b.
 Malik that the Messenger of Allah said:

 I was brought al-Buraq Who is an animal white and long, larger than a donkey but smaller than a mule, who would place his hoof a distance equal to the range of version.
 I mounted it and came to the Temple (Bait Maqdis in Jerusalem), then tethered it to the ring used by the prophets.
 I entered the mosque and prayed two rak’ahs in it, and then came out and Gabriel brought me a vessel of wine and a vessel of milk….

 Yes, todays fighting is because Mohammed rode a flying ass in the middle of the night.